Electives - General Surgery

 b. hypercalcemia in the setting of primary hyperparathyroidism.

-c. a CT finding of unilateral incidental adrenal mass.
+c.
+CT scan finding of unilateral incidental adrenal mass.

-2. Demonstrate the ability to function as the operating surgeon with direct attending and/or chief resident assistance in a cervical endocrine procedure for the steps of incision, creation of sub-platysmal plane, opening of strap muscles, closure of strap muscles, closure of platysma, and closure of skin.
+2. Demonstrate the ability to function as the operating surgeon with direct assistance by Dr. Smith and/or chief resident in thyroid and parathyroid procedures for the steps of

-4. Demostrate the ability to enter post-operative orders and discharge orders for patients with a typical course following cervical endocrine procedures.
+4. Demonstrate the ability to enter post-operative orders and discharge orders for patients with a typical course following cervical endocrine procedures.

 5. Detect the clinical presence or absence of the bedside clinical signs of post-cervicotomy hematoma, hypoparathyroidism, and vocal cord paralysis and appropriately document these in oral presentation and progress notes.